 Sites has served on numerous University and national councils and task forces.
 Her passion is enabling the use of technology in research, teaching, and learning, and her current professional interests include digital preservation; data curation; next-generation organization & service models in libraries; and development of library leaders.

-Patricia Steele, Dean of Libraries at the University of Maryland, provides strategic direction and leadership to an organization committed to addressing the changing needs of the academic community.
-Since becoming dean in September 2009, Steele has focused on increasing services and experiences for students, most visibly in the creation of the Terrapin Learning Commons, a technology-rich space to support student learning and collaboration in McKeldin Library.
+Patricia Steele retired as Dean of Libraries at the University of Maryland, a role in which she providedstrategic direction and leadership to an organization committed to addressing the changing needs of the academic community in 2015.
+Since becoming dean in September 2009, Steele focused on increasing services and experiences for students, most visibly in the creation of the Terrapin Learning Commons, a technology-rich space to support student learning and collaboration in McKeldin Library.

 Previously, Steele was Ruth Lilly University Dean of Libraries at Indiana University, where she served for more than 30 years in numerous leadership roles.
 At Indiana, Steele served as president of the Indiana Library Federation and officer in the Digital Library Federation.